KasperSkytte/AutoTax/README.md

 ```

 # Unit tests
 AutoTax is being unit tested by the [Bash Automated Testing System](https://github.com/bats-core/bats-core).
 To run the tests, preferably before running with your own data, you can do so with the `autotax.bash -b` argument.
-This requires you to run from the root of a clone of the AutoTax git repository as several additional test files are needed.
 The test result is printed to the terminal as well as a log file `test_result.log`.
 If you want to run through docker, you can run the tests properly with the following command:

 ```
 $ docker run -it --rm --name autotax -v ${PWD}:/autotax kasperskytte/autotax:latest -b